 Dave: Of course, we had already written, as you mentioned, Cult Explosion.
 Numbers of people had written about the Mormon Church.
 The heart of the Mormon Church is the belief that we can become gods.
 Well, men become gods and women become goddesses and have to continue to . . . well they look forward to eternal pregnancy and so forth, but . . .

 Tom: Right—cranking out spirit babies.

-Tom: Now Dave, you wouldn’t expect—the just shows how not only subtle, but how it moves in certain directions that you wouldn’t expect and it touches and affects people that you wouldn’t expect.
-No one that I know would say oh, well certainly Pat Robertson is part of the whole word faith teaching.
-But he has written more extensively about these laws, I won’t say than most of these guys, but he has written extensively about it.
-So you would have to put him in that category, not based on your opinion or my opinion, but just based on his works.
+Tom: Now Dave, you wouldn’t expect—that just shows how not only subtle, but how it moves in certain directions that you wouldn’t expect, and it touches and affects people that you wouldn’t expect.
+No one that I know would say, “Oh, well, certainly Pat Robertson is part of the whole Word-Faith teaching.”
+But he has written more extensively about these laws—I won’t say than most of these guys, but he has written extensively about it.
+So, you would have to put him in that category, not based on your opinion or my opinion, but just based on his works.
 Correct?

-Tom: Right, and that’s our heart here in this program Search the Scriptures.
+Tom: Right, and that’s our heart here in this program, Search the Scriptures.
 We want people to check things out.
-Just as the Bereans did in Act:17:11.
+Just as the Bereans did in Acts:17:11.
 And that’s our encouragement.
 Now we are going to pick up on this next week Dave and continue to revisit The Seduction of Christianity.
-But our encouragement to our listeners is to have a heart for God’s Word to check things out.
+But our encouragement to our listeners is to have a heart for God’s Word, to check things out.
 This is what God wants.
 He wants you to know him through his Word.